naterich2/cellmech/README.md

         subsnodeForces: numpy array of shape (timesteps, ncells, 3) containing forces on substrate cells
         subslinkForces: list of length (timesteps,) containing numpy arrays of shapes (nlinks, 3) containing forces on links connecting tissue with substrate cells
+    :param record: boolean, whether or not to create and save a movie in oppose to only showing the animation.
+        If set to true: call record_cleanup() after completing mlab.show()
+    :param recorddir: string, directory where the images are saved and the movie should be save
+    :param recordname: string, prefix of the images and the movie
     :param figureindex: n of figure
     :param bgcolor: tuple of shape (3,) indicating foreground color
     :param fgcolor: tuple of shape (3,) indicating background color